davidgm94/birth/README.md

 ![Build status](https://img.shields.io/github/actions/workflow/status/davidgm94/rise/lightning.yml?branch=main)

-An experiment of kernel for 64-bit systems which focuses on learning to build a better operating system.
+An experiment of kernel for 64-bit systems which focuses on learning how to build a better operating system.

 ## Target architectures: